E-tailers growth ensnared in India's logistics jungle

 With India's perennial infrastructure failings far from being resolved, most e-tailers are focusing their investment on setting up their own capital-intensive logistics businesses.

 Flipkart, founded by two former Amazon executives in 2007 is aggressively growing its logistics arm E-Kart.
 Amazon, the world's biggest online retailer, is pumping up the capacities at Amazon Logistics.
-That's in addition to existing partnerships with third-party logistics firms including GATI (GATI.NS), Blue Dart (BLDT.NS) and FedEx Corp.
-(FDX.N)
+That's in addition to existing partnerships with third-party logistics firms including GATI, Blue Dart and FedEx Corp.

 To reduce air shipments, Flipkart is setting up regional warehouses and signing up more suppliers across the country to ensure customers get orders delivered by the nearest supplier, he said.